 With no work obligations—if you don’t count My Itchy Travel Feet—we’re free to explore the scenic roads and byways of the U.S. to our heart’s content.
-Yes, we have a road trip strategy and I’m here to share it with you so that your roadtripping adventures are happy ones.
+Yes, we have a strategy to make a good road trip the best it can be.
+I’m here to share it with you so that your roadtripping adventures are happy ones.

 Tips for a happy road trip

 Need some road trip inspiration and maybe some new gear for the adventure?
-Check out our Road Trip Travel Planning Guide.
+Check out our Road Trip Planner.

 How well do you know the route?

-Road trip apps are convenient route planning tools, as well.
+Road trip apps are convenient route planning tools, in addition to maps or GPS.
 And since they can be downloaded to a smart phone, the advice travels with you.
 We’ve reviewed many road trip apps at My Itchy Travel Feet.
 Roadtrippers, Along the Way, and Waze are some of our favorites.

 Planning a long one?
-Check out some of Donna’s advice on how to Survive a Long Road Trip.
+Check out some of my advice on how to Survive a Long Road Trip.